anandu79/ansible-package_facts/README.md

 ## Output

-After, execution, we will receve the below output if PHP is not installed in the remote server.
+After, execution, we will receve the below output if PHP is installed in the remote server.

 ![output](https://github.com/anandu79/ansible-package_facts-package-information-as-facts/blob/main/images/output.jpg)